On Some Information-geometric aspects of Hawking radiation: Information-Geometric Reconstruction of Quantum Mechanical Formalism

 where $\Lambda=\frac{1}{1+A^2}$ , $\gamma=\frac{-A}{1+A^2}$ and $k=1... n$.
 Consequently,

 Let $\frac{\alpha}{\Lambda}=\hbar$, then \eqref{8} look similar to the wave functions in standard quantum mechanics.
-If $A=0$, then it is reduced to the flat-space case in which with the second term on the exponent vanishes \eqref{8} take the same form of the wave functions in standard quantum mechanics.
-The inner product defining a Hilbert space can then be contructed also in this flat-space case
+If $A=0$, then it is reduced to the flat-space case in which with the second term on the exponent vanishes \eqref{8} take the same form of the wave functions in standard quantum mechanics. \item The inner product defining a Hilbert space can then be contructed also in this flat-space case by Kibble's geometrized inner product \cite{Kib79}